Blaine Robison, M.A.

 John's: Grk.
 Iōannēs attempts to transliterate the Heb.
 Yōchanan and means "the Lord is gracious,” an apt description of the one who would prepare the way of the Messiah (Stern 15).
 For more background information on Yochanan the Immerser see the note on Mark 1:4. disciples: pl. of Grk. mathētēs.
 See verse 15 above.
 The mention of disciples indicates that Yochanan was considered a rabbi as well as a prophet. and the Pharisees: pl. of Grk.
 Pharisaios.
 See the note on verse 16 above. were fasting: Grk. nēsteuō, pres. act. part., to abstain from food and drink, generally for a religious purpose, which the LXX uses to render Heb. tsūm (e.g., 1Sam 7:6), to abstain from food or to fast.
 Sometimes Scripture simply refers to "eating no bread and drinking no water" (Ex 34:28; Ezra 10:6; cf. Luke 7:33; Acts 9:9).

 The Torah offers no direct guidance on fasting.
-See my article Fasting in the Bible.
+See my article Fasting and Prayer.
 The only assumed fast-day prescribed by Torah is Yom Kippur, the Day of Atonement (Lev 16:2-31; 23:26-32).
 Israelites were to "humble" (Heb. anah, lit. "afflict" or "bow down") their "souls" (Lev 16:29).
 In Hebrew thought man does not have a soul but is a soul; therefore to afflict one’s soul could also mean afflicting one’s body by self-denial (Lev 16:29), or it could simply mean to bow down to the instruction of God for this day.
 Ironically, the legislation on the Day of Atonement nowhere specifies fasting.
 In context the humbling meant to treat the day as a Sabbath, refraining from all work.
 Given the seriousness of the occasion humbling oneself would certainly include reflecting on one's need for atonement.